stackblitz-labs/pkg.pr.new/README.md

 npm i https://pkg.pr.new/tinylibs/tinybench/tinybench@a832a55
 ```

-You can control the publishing comments with `--comment`:
+You can control publishing comments with `--comment`:
 ```sh
 npx pkg-pr-new publish --comment=update # default
 ```
 with `--comment=update`, pkg.pr.new would generate one initial comment and then edit it in the following commits.

 With `--comment=create`, each commit would generate a comment for itself, useful for triggering workflows, like workflow execution using maintainer comments.

 And `--comment=off` would turn off comments for maintainers who prefer minimal pull requests.